Östen Undén: Career

-Östen Undén was much respected, particularly within the Social Democratic Party, but was never uncontroversial.
-He belonged, together with Ernst Wigforss (1881–1977) clearly to the left-wing faction of the Social Democrats, and has in retrospect been criticised for a much too rosy view of the Soviet Union that remained for all of his time as Foreign Minister, ending in 1962.
+Academic career

+In 1912, Undén became an associate professor (docent) of civil law at Lund University.
+He was appointed professor of civil law and private international law at Uppsala University in 1917, serving in that position until 1937.
+From 1929 to 1932, he served as rector magnificus of Uppsala University, and from 1937 to 1951, he was university chancellor.

+Public service career

+Undén served as the Swedish Foreign Ministry's expert on international law, minister for foreign affairs (1924–1926, 1945–1962), minister without portfolio (1917–1920, 1932–1936), and chaired the Riksdag's committee on foreign relations during World War II.

-At the same time, Undén must be acknowledged as a chief representative for Sweden's covert Cold War adaptation to the United States, as in his view Swedish governmental agencies, including the Defence Forces, were free to conclude any agreements with foreign powers and agencies that did not literally contradict international treaties Sweden was a party of as long as he and his ministry were not formally involved.
-As an effect, the Swedish government could even, before the founding of NATO, agree to build air bases in eastern Scandinavia suitable for bombing missions against Leningrad.
-A similar adaptation included integration in the US embargo policy from the Korean War.
+At the same time, Undén may be acknowledged as a chief representative for Sweden's covert Cold War adaptation to the United States, as in his view, the Swedish governmental agencies, including the Defence Forces, were free to conclude any agreements with foreign powers and agencies that did not literally contradict international treaties Sweden was a party of, as long as he and his ministry were not formally involved.
+As an effect, the Swedish government could, before the founding of NATO, agree to build air bases in eastern Scandinavia suitable for bombing missions against Leningrad.
+A similar adaptation included integration in the U.S. embargo policy from the Korean War.